Emoun/racp/README.md

 ## FAQ

-#### *Its < insert current year >, why make a new character set that does not support all languages?*
+#### *Its < insert current year >, why make a new character set that does not support all natural languages?*

+_Warning: Very subjective opinion._

 RACP is designed for programmers to use in source/protocol code.
 Therefore, non-technical users are not expected to ever read pure RACP.
 Internationalization is not a goal of the character set.
-In reality, RACP is specifically designed to minimize internationalization so that all the worlds programmers can converge on a single human language, English.
-This is an important goal, as it will allow all programmers to always be able to read other programmers code.
+In reality, RACP is specifically designed to minimize internationalization so that all of the world's programmers can converge on a single natural language, English.
+This is an important goal, as it will allow all programmers to always be able to read other programmers' code.
-The obvious choice of the standard human language programmers should use is English, and therefore RACP only supports strictly English characters.
+The obvious choice of language is English, and therefore RACP only supports strictly English characters.
 Anyone who want to argue against the use of English must provide extraordenary evidence that shows that most source code today or ever is written in another language that should be used instead.

 The proliferation of Unicode in programming language sources is bad for the world.